jack71483/CWR/README.md

 	process(8,8,'%s' % songCount,0,1) #Transaction Count - the number of transactions included within this group. *Must be equal to the total number of transactions within this group (GR) process(16,8,'%s' % recordCount ,0,1) #Record Count - the number of physical records included within this group. ??? *must be equal to the total number of physical records inclusive of the GRH and GRT records.
 (GR) output.write("\n")

-#"""The last line of CWR which is 'Transmission Trailer' that starts with 'TRL' """ the transmission trailer record indicates the end of the transmission file.
-Control totals representing the number of groups, transactions, and records within the file are included on this record.

 def fileTrailerRecord():
 	process(0,3,'TRL')